fmattioli/spendmanagement-receipts-contracts/SpendManagement.Receipts.Contracts/README.md

 # spendmanagement-topics

-A simple nugget package project that contains classes that are used as http responses.
-This project is used on the projects SpendManagement.ReadModel and SpendManagement.API.
+A nuGet package that contains classes that are used as http responses and on kafka messaging between microservices.

 # Related projects
 > https://github.com/fmattioli/spendmanagement-apigateway <br/>